SSblackboard/wellbowledshane/src/content/blog/about-well-bowled-shane.md

 **If you enjoy this Blog, any donation to ‘keep the lights’ on would be most appreciated: https://www.buymeacoffee.com/wellbowledshane**

-If you’d like to get in touch with me, drop me an email [here](wellbowledshaneblog@gmail.com).
+If you’d like to get in touch with me, drop me an email on: wellbowledshaneblog@gmail.com

 **Follow the blog on socials here:**